ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 - You have [enabled the Service Usage API][9].
 - You have [enabled the Cloud Resource Manager API][10].
-- You are aware of [the costs for running instances on GCP Compute Engine][11], and of the costs of using the ParaTools Pro for E4S™ GCP marketplace VM image. <!-- FIXME: these need links when marketplace goes live -->
+- You are aware of [the costs for running instances on GCP Compute Engine][11], and of the costs of using the ParaTools Pro for E4S™ GCP marketplace VM image.
 - You are comfortable using the [GCP Cloud Shell][12], or are running locally (which will match this tutorial), are familiar with SSH and a terminal, and have [installed][13] and [initialized the gcloud CLI][14].